Stress Management – What to do in times of adversity

 Acceptance: I always go back to the Serenity Prayer.
 “God grant me the serenity to accept the things I cannot change, the courage to change the things I can and the wisdom to know the difference.”
 We couldn’t change the fact that there was no power but many of us formed community in Starbucks by sharing power outlets and making room for people to charge up.
 Random acts of kindness can take the sting out of wounds.
 Knowing others are going through the same thing can build bonds.

-Compassion: Having compassion for yourself and others, lending a helping hand and giving back to those who are in need sends forth a positive energy and can be healing and give a sense of control.
+Compassion: Having compassion for yourself and others.
+For instance, lending a helping hand and giving back to those who are in need sends forth a positive energy.
+Furthermore, can be healing and give a sense of control.

 Let’s reach out to those who need help and find something to be grateful for.